cjayrans/transportation_pricing_app/README.md

 # Transportation Pricing App
 This exercise uses Shiny to create an application that is intended to be used by a network provider that contracts work to several smaller transportation providers.
-The data used in this exercise has been created, and can be seen in both the global.R and server.R files.
+The data used in this exercise has been created, and can be reviewed in both the global.R and server.R files.

 Within the Shiny App is a linear model which provides a suggested transportation rate based on historical information.
 This response variable is calculated by the sum of the estimated fuel cost + hourly rate of driver + mileage surcharge.
 We then factor in a network fee for allowing the transportation provider to use the network provider's platform.
 This is calculated as a percentage of the predicted value, which is then deducted from the output of the linear model, and results in the final suggested transportation rate.